JakovFreund/tabletop-assistant/tasks.md

 - add hierarchy list of Ability Checks, Saving Throws and Attack Roll to see all possible bonuses
 - do i even need a Creature class or a PlayableCharacter class ?
 - display resistances & relevant passives in combat (like minecraft)
+- add a cancel drag n drop area on combat screen
 - add "pop" sound (similiar to minecraft item pickup) to equip and inventory actions
 - COMBAT TAB with quick resource counter control for all
 - SCENE TAB with Items